Best Emergency Business Loans in November 2025

 • Requires collateral and a personal guarantee

-iBusiness Funding offers loan amounts up to $500,000 and loan terms as long as seven years, which can provide a bit more breathing room for those who need a substantial amount of emergency funds and a longer loan repayment term.
+iBusiness Funding, which recently purchased Funding Circle, offers loan amounts up to $500,000.00 and loan terms as long as 60 for their business term loans, which can provide a bit more breathing room for those who need a substantial amount of emergency funds and a longer loan repayment term.

 Yet, with its higher minimum credit score of 640 and multi-year time-in-business requirement, it’s likely a better fit for established businesses, who have sufficient resources to meet the collateral and personal guarantee requirements.